precice/precice.github.io/content/docs/installation/building-from-source/installation-source-dependencies.md

 preCICE uses [libxml2](http://www.xmlsoft.org/) for parsing the configuration file.

-{% note %}
-libxml2 is available on close to any system you can imagine.
-Please double check if there are no system packages before attempting to build this dependency from source.
+Since libxml2 is available on close to any system you can imagine, double check if there are any system packages before attempting to build this dependency from source.
-{% endnote %}

 #### Install libxml2 from source